- High-quality irradiated splenocytes from the BALB/c mouse, one of the most commonly-used inbred mouse strains

 After isolation of the splenocytes, the cells are irradiated using X-ray radiation at a dosage that stops cell division, but permits retention of cellular processes, including antigen processing and presentation.
 The irradiation is performed at a world class institution that abides by state and federal regulations regarding radioactive usage.

 Cryopreservation and Storage

-Our BALB/c mouse irradiated splenocytes are cryopreserved carefully using iQ Biosciences’ cryopreservation protocol that ensures high viability after thawing.
+Our BALB/c mouse irradiated splenocytes are cryopreserved carefully using iQ Biosciences’ cryopreservation protocol that ensures high viability (typically > 70%) after thawing.

 Cells should be stored at < -120°C once they are received, such as within a liquid nitrogen tank (vapor phase).

 Request a Cellular Products Fact Sheet for Splenocytes

 Interested in learning more about this Cellular Product?
 Complete the form below to request a Fact Sheet.

 For US customers, we ship via FedEx Overnight Shipping.
 Shipping charges will vary per shipping address (based on ZIP code) and are estimated to be $110.

 For international (non-US) customers, we work closely with you and our couriers to ensure all necessary documentation is in place for international shipments to significantly reduce the chance of delays at Customs.
 For the export of non-human primate samples, this includes preparing CITES permits, as well as any other documentation as required by country.
 Please submit an inquiry to email@example.com for your estimated time of delivery and shipping charges.

 Fisher Scientific (United States)